chrisgrieser/finder-vim-mode/README.md

 ## Usage Examples
 - `rl`: Duplicate selected file and open the copy.
 - `axw`: Select all files, move them to the other window, close current window.
-- `.f.d.`: Show hidden files, select first hidden file, delete it, hide the files again.
+- `.f.d.`: Show hidden files, select first hidden file, delete it, hide dotfiles again.
 - `AM`: Select files (but not folders), create a new directory, move selected files into that directory, and start renaming the directory (enters insert mode).
 - `azmhp`: Select all files and folders, zip them, (wait for zipping to finish), and move the archive one directory up